freya022/BotCommands-Wiki/docs/using-commands/using-slash-commands/writing-slash-commands.md

         --8<-- "https://github.com/freya022/BotCommands/raw/3.X/examples/src/main/java/io/github/freya022/bot/commands/slash/SlashConvertJava.java:convert-java"
         ```

-As you can see, the choice lists, despite being simple, are quite lengthy and duplicated,
+As you can see, despite the short choice list,
+the method is quite lengthy and causes duplications with multiple commands.
-this issue is solved with [predefined choices](#using-predefined-choices).
+This issue is solved with [predefined choices](#using-predefined-choices).

 ### Generated values